openaicellular/ric-plt-a1/docs/installation-guide.rst

 Check container health
 ~~~~~~~~~~~~~~~~~~~~~~

 The following command requests the container health.
-This requires a Storage Data Layer
+Expect an internal server error if the
-(SDL) service; expect internal server error if that service is not available/running.
+Storage Data Layer (SDL) service is not available or has not been mocked as shown above.

 ::